pragyanthapa/LoanEase/README.md

-A loan providing website that will make the process of taking loans easier and faster compared to traddiotional methods provided by the banks.
+A website to help people by providing loans from the banks.
+This will make the loan process easier for everyone.
+No hustle-bustle for waiting in lines and running from one place to another in the bank.
+It will also connect with the bank and reduce the time of taking loans.

+This project was built using HTML and CSS.